awsdocs/amazon-workdocs-administration-guide/doc_source/cloudtrail_logging.md

 CloudTrail log files can contain one or more log entries where each entry is made up of multiple JSON\-formatted events\.
 A log entry represents a single request from any source and includes information about the requested action, any parameters, the date and time of the action, and so on\.
 The log entries are not guaranteed to be in any particular order\.
 That is, they are not an ordered stack trace of the public API calls\.

 There are two different types of CloudTrail entries that Amazon WorkDocs generates, those from the control plane and those from the data plane\.
-The important difference between the two is that the user identity for control plane entries is an IAM user, while the user identity for data plane entries is the Amazon WorkDocs directory user\.
+The important difference between the two is that the user identity for control plane entries is an IAM user\.
+The user identity for data plane entries is the Amazon WorkDocs directory user\.

 Sensitive information, such as passwords, authentication tokens, file comments, and file contents are redacted in the log entries\.